|Site Map | Bulletin Home | Temple University|

 Many learning communities include a section of the first-year student seminar Learning for the New Century.
 Several Learning Communities meet Core, or foundational, academic requirements and are available in many undergraduate schools and colleges.

 Learning Communities are designed primarily for the first semester college freshmen but are open to all first- or second-year students, including transfers.
-Since fall 2001, we have offered a select number of communities designed just for new transfer students.
 Some colleges or majors require freshmen to register for a community, while others strongly recommend it.
 During New Student Orientation, an academic advisor will help students select the learning communities which best meet their academic interests and needs.

 In the fall 2003 edition of U.S. News and World Report's America's Best Colleges, Temple's Learning Communities Program was ranked fifth in the country as an exemplary academic program that leads to student success.